maxglycine/AgBioData_GFF3_recommendation/Recommendations.md

   - Recommendations for modeling QTL data in gff.
   - Recommendations for modeling miRNAs.
   - How to handle gene models that are split across reference sequences.
-  - There are a number of unresolved issues on the gff3 spec that could be worth addressing: [https://github.com/The-Sequence-Ontology/Specifications/issues](https://github.com/The-Sequence-Ontology/Specifications/issues)
+  - There are a number of [unresolved issues](https://github.com/The-Sequence-Ontology/Specifications/issues) on the gff3 spec that could be worth addressing.
   - Discuss adding attributes to address genome context relevant to noted aberrations in genome structure in pan-genomes
   - While the GFF file can be used for the representation of genetic objects on a common coordinate system without regard to the actual coordinate system of the object, the GFF specification is designed to represent genetic objects in their native coordinate system.
 Therefore, any use of the GFF file for other purposes is not covered in the specification.
   - Identify a standard way of linking to resources that contain information related to what is contained in a GFF.
 The most obvious case would be for allowing explicit associations to fasta files; alignments externally might provide another case